ai4os/DEEPaaS/doc/source/user/v2-api.rst

 Warming a model
 ###############

-You can initialize your model before any prediction or train is done by defining a ``warm`` function.
+You can initialize your model before any prediction is done by defining a ``warm`` function.
 This function receives no arguments and returns no result, but it will be call before the API is spawned.

 You can use it to implement any loading or initialization that your model may use.
 This way, your model will be ready whenever a first prediction is done,